Bob's Burgers: Voice cast

 Bob's Burgers has six main cast members: H. Jon Benjamin as Bob Belcher, John Roberts as Linda Belcher, Dan Mintz as Tina Belcher, Eugene Mirman as Gene Belcher, Kristen Schaal as Louise Belcher, and Larry Murphy as Teddy.
 John Roberts was cast as Linda based on his years of impersonating his own mother on YouTube as well as in live comedy shows.
 His love of music and singing only contributed to the character of Linda, who sings about any and everything.

-At the Bob's Burgers Comic-Con 2018 panel, creator Loren Bouchard stated they were aware of the predominantly male gender imbalance amongst the voice actors, saying they would "strive to do better...to have balance."
+At the Bob's Burgers Comic-Con 2018 panel, creator Loren Bouchard stated they were aware of the predominantly male gender imbalance amongst the voice actors, saying they would "strive to do better ... to have balance".
 He stated one of the driving factors behind this was voice actor Kristen Schaal "reprimanding" them on the issue.

+In the Season 16 finale which aired May 17th 2026, there was a brief cameo from MLB baseball Player Tyler White, which marked Tyler's voice acting debut.